What the ADHD?

 Strategies

-Generic "strategy" when dealing with ADHD is recognizing pressure points and avoid or minimize them.
+is recognizing pressure points and avoid or minimize them.
 Even minor annoyances can build up very quickly.

 Strategies can take one of two forms:

-• Passive avoidance (e.g. use ANC headset to cut out external noise)
+- Passive avoidance (e.g. use ANC headset to cut out external noise)

-• Active avoidance (e.g. automate form filling)
+- Active avoidance (e.g. automate form filling)

-It's not important which form strategy takes.
-Mostly it's matter of personal preference but can help when deciding on a solution.
-Amplified through ADHD (and increased body-sensitivity) back pain can be resolved by buying expensive chair (passive avoidance) but also by exercising (active avoidance).
+(and increased body-sensitivity) back pain can be resolved by buying expensive chair (passive avoidance) but also by exercising (active avoidance).
 In terms of software passive avoidance would be to select application that "just works" while active would mean hacking it out until it works.

 Interestingly, people — especially adults — have many "natural" strategies pre-diagnosis.
 Many are self-made, but some are carried as legacy throughout generations.

 Usually they take, again, innocent advice-like forms e.g.: "Don't talk to uncle Bob before his morning coffee" or "Don't worry about little Joe, boys in our family were always little rascals".
-But sometimes they are in form of efficient coping strategies e.g. "nothing calms nerves better than a good steak" — years before high-protein diet was confirmed to be efficient in treating ADHD symptoms.
+But sometimes they are in form of efficient coping strategies e.g. "nothing calms nerves better than a good steak" — years before high-protein diet was confirmed to be efficient in treating ADHD

 There are also physical trinkets and toys, but rarely they're passed along unless it's a music instrument, but there's something to consider.
-Greece, not only homeland to the oldest known text describing ADHD (see: The Obtuse Man of Theophrastus), is also homeland to a komboloi — ancient fidget toy known today as "worry beads".
-There's no known link, but one can wonder.
+Greece, not only homeland to the oldest known text describing ADHD

 Diagnosis

-You could be reading above and thinking — I feel very similar, but I'm not diagnosed — is it possible that I have ADHD?
+You could be reading above and thinking — I feel very similar, but I'm not diagnosed — is it possible that I have ADHD

-ADHD is much more common that one could think.
+is much more common that one could think.
 As noted previously — depending on study — prevalence in general population is estimated to be between 5-15 percent.
 In some contexts those numbers are probably higher.
 According to doctors' anecdotes: in artistic environments or IT industry it "feels like at least double".

 Sharing (some or all) feelings is not enough.
 Everyone can procrastinate, get over- stimulated or stressed and seek dopamine hit after a rough day.
 As with many psychological conditions it's frequency and magnitude of disruption they cause.
 For example — getting food poison after eating at a café and refusing to go there — completely healthy behavior.
 Diet narrowing to only 10 different meals is a problem — not only dietary one, but also social and psychological one.
 What happens when 10th meal can no longer be obtained?

-When someone would suspect they have cancer, they'd get tested.
-ADHD impacts on life expectancy (reducing it by 10-15 years, depending on study), so why not get tested?
-ADHD diagnosis and treatment has a positive impact not only on the diagnosed but also for on a whole family (from whom ADHD might be inherited).
+diagnosis and treatment has a positive impact not only on the diagnosed but also for on a whole family (from whom ADHD

 If you suspect and can spare resources to get checked — consult the specialist.